yclas/guides/docs/Security-Two-step-authentication.md

 ![2step1](https://user-images.githubusercontent.com/55290441/80509170-b5141480-8981-11ea-9f1e-afe8f77bd1fc.png)

-## How to enable the 2 Step Authentication on your profile:
+## How to enable the two-step authentication on your profile:

 1.  **Login**  to your website.
 2. Go to  **[Edit Profile](https://docs.yclas.com/how-to-edit-your-profile/)**.